bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+First off, `display: block;` and `display: inline;` are practically mutually-exclusive.
+A block-element (which is the term for something that has the `display: block;` property), takes up the entire width of the page and causes a line-break to happen between it and preceding content.
+An inline-element (which - you guessed it - is the term for something has the `display: inline;` property) is simply 'integrated' in the rest of the surrounding content.
+It doesn't cause a line-break and it only takes a much space as is needed by it's opening and closing tag.

 3. What are the 4 areas of the box model?